jcomas/S8_UART/README.md

 ### PlatformIO

 Download S8_UART library and copy extracted folder into **PlatformIO\Projects** folder.
 Open **Visual Studio Code** and select the directory of the project.
 Modify **platformio.ini** file according your board and requirements.
+Open .cpp file of example and modify the parameters of **configuration section**.
 Build and upload the example selected of platformio.ini file.

 ### Arduino IDE